Romans 14

 So then each one of us will give an account of himself to God.

-We must all appear before the judgment seat of Christ to be recompensed for what we have done in this life (see entry for 2 Cor.
+(a) Each one of us.
+We all appear before the judgment seat of Christ to be recompensed for what we have done in this life (see entry for 2 Cor.
 5:10).
-Those who have put their faith in Christ shall receive eternal life; those who reject the free gift of life reap the wage of unbelief.
+Those who have put their faith in Christ shall receive eternal life.
+Those who reject the gift of life will reap the fatal wage of unbelief.

-Since we must all give an account for ourselves, we shouldn’t give an account of others.
+Since we all shall give an account for ourselves, we shouldn’t worry about accounting for others.
 “Do not judge so that you will not be judged” (Matt.
 7:1).
-Judging people is God’s business.
+Judging people is God’s business, not ours (see next verse).

 Romans 14:13